ryanq47/WhisperNet/Documentation/ObsidianDocs/Left off & todo.md

 			-  There are a couple so far
 			- [ ] Document new server.py function structure
 		- [ ] SSL Key generate argument
+			- [ ] Add in file placement/location
+		- [ ] SSL
+			- [ ] Re-Learn SSL & watch some vids on it.
+			- [ ] Error handle respective SSL errors correctly.
+				- [ ] Fix 'no attribute' errors resulting from variables being init'd wrong, or not at all.
+AKA bulletproof it

 ## CSharp